-- 4. On foot of the correspondence from the Appellant, the Respondent amended the Income Tax returns submitted by the Appellant for the years 2017, 2018 and 2019 to reflect the non-taxation for the Commissioner for Oaths fees submitted therein.
-The Respondent has issued refunds to the Appellant for the years 2017, 2018 and 2019.
-The Appellant has submitted an income tax return for 2020 without any income from fees for his work as a Commissioner for Oaths. - 5.
-By letter dated 5th July 2021 the Respondent wrote to the Appellant informing him that refunds for all other periods from 2008 to 2016 inclusive were disallowed by the Respondent.
-The basis of the Appellant's disallowance of the Appellant's claim was a valid claim for repayment had not been made within the four-year limitation period set out in section 865(4) of the TCA 1997. - 6.
-The Appellant filed a Notice of Appeal dated 23rd July 2021 against the Respondent's decision with the Commission.
+- 4. By letter dated 5th July 2021 the Respondent wrote to the Appellant's Agent informing her that a refund 2015 was disallowed by the Respondent.
+The basis of the Respondent's disallowance of the claim was that a valid claim for repayment had not been made within the four-year limitation period set out in section 865(4) of the TCA 1997. - 5.
+A Notice of Appeal dated 3rd July 2020 against the Respondent's decision was filed with the Commission.